orangeduck/CPP_COMPLETE/README.md

 Symbols are extracted using the `NTH` item of the instruction array.
 Then are then pattern matched using `JOIN` against macros which perform the correct behaviour for that instruction.
 The state is updated correctly and termination conditions are checked.
 A conditional side effect is performed if the ouput symbol is seen.

-More more information see the source code...
+For more information see the source code...

 Turing Machine